Azure/azure-docs-cli-python.pt-br/latest/docs-ref-conceptual/install-azure-cli.md

 ## <a name="install-on-windows"></a>Instalar no Windows

-É possível instalar a CLI do Azure 2.0 com o MSI e usá-la na linha de comando do Windows ou instalar a CLI com o `apt-get` no Bash, no Ubuntu no Windows.

 ### <a name="install-with-msi-for-the-windows-command-line"></a>Instalar com MSI para a linha de comando do Windows

-Para instalar a CLI no Windows e usá-la na linha de comando do Windows, baixe e execute o [MSI](https://aka.ms/InstallAzureCliWindows).
+Para instalar a CLI no Windows e usá-la na linha de comando do Windows, baixe e execute o [Instalador da CLI do Azure (MSI)](https://aka.ms/InstallAzureCliWindows).

 ### <a name="install-with-apt-get-for-bash-on-ubuntu-on-windows"></a>Instalar com apt-get para Bash no Ubuntu no Windows